Glatzli/model_comparison_codes/README.md

   		- stay with scipy? -> probably have to use loop for different levels, times etc?! -> probably slow and a bit complicated!

-   	- UM: subtract rotated_latitude_longitude from coords to have regular grid?
+   	- UM: subtract rotated_latitude_longitude from coords to have regular grid? tried with pyproj but isn't correct, check calcs again!
   	- WRF: scipy 2d interpolation? or rather pyproj with smth like: pyproj.Proj(proj="lcc", lat_1 = um.attrs["TRUELAT1"], lat_2 = um.attrs["TRUELAT2"],